 Churches have used the power of signs and iconic symbols most successfully.
 The spectacular architecture of ancient churches, stained glass windows with streaming light rays, and Jesus nailed to a cross to atone for our sins all speak volumes about signs.

 We can also place signs in gallery contexts, and they can speak with the same authority we are used to seeing on roadsides.
-Of course, if you took the Rorchack test above, perhaps you were thinking of some things that had to do with the computer relationships you have been having.
+Of course, if you took the Rorschach test above, perhaps you were thinking of some things that had to do with the computer relationships you have been having?

 Algorithms make fine friends for that dopamine rush we get with Facebook Likes.
 Though are we “ALONE TOGETHER,” as MIT technology and society specialist Sherry Turkle argues.